Table of Contents

 DIY: Homemade Almond Milk Recipe

-If you want to avoid commercial almond milk with additives and preservatives, go for your very own homemade version.
+If you want to avoid commercial almond milk with additives and preservatives, go for your homemade version.
 Check out the recipe below:

 Ingredients: